-

 A smooth and mild medium roast espresso with notes of caramel, orange blossom, and jasmine.

-Pros: taste, smoothness, freshness
+Pros: smoothness, taste, freshness

 -